 As it is well known that the best way to protect your data safe and sound is to make regular backups.
-But what is the best way to backup database in MySQL?
-Of course, from one hand you can backup database in MySQL using Command Prompt (mysqldump) and from another hand, the best and the easiest way to backup database in MySQL is to use SQLBackupAndFTP tool.
-Now let’s learn how to backup database in MySQL using all three different methods.
+But what is the best way to backup a database in MySQL?
+Of course, on one hand, you can backup a database in MySQL using Command Prompt (mysqldump) and from another hand, the best and the easiest way to backup a database in MySQL is to use the SQLBackupAndFTP tool.
+Now let’s learn how to backup a database in MySQL using all three different methods.

-Backup Database in MySQL Using Command Line (mysqdump)
+Backup Database in MySQL Using Command Line (mysqldump)

 $ mysqldump --opt -u [uname] -p[pass] [dbname] > [backupfile.sql]